Ruben's Tube and the Science of Dancing Fire

 There are a number of great resources available for building your own Rubens' Tube.
 Instructables hosts an especially great article with a step-by-step guide and detailed information.
-The Colorado School of Mines is also a great resource.
 Just remember to be extra careful since this experiment involves flammable gas and fire!

 Are you interested in making a Ruben's Tube?